-If surfing isn't your forte, there are coastal walking tracks and viewing platforms that offer amazing views of the Pinnacles, the Cape Woolamai Lighthouse, Swan Lake and Pyramid Rock.
-Base yourself in Newhaven and hire a bike for a leisurely cycle from Tourist Road down to the beach, where the waters are patrolled and kid friendly.
+If surfing isn't your forte, there are coastal walking tracks and viewing platforms that offer amazing views of rocky pinnacles, the Cape Woolamai Lighthouse, Swan Lake and Pyramid Rock.
+Base yourself in Newhaven and hire a bike for a leisurely cycle from Tourist Road down to the beach, where the waters are patrolled and kid-friendly.

 As an added bonus, a trip to Cape Woolamai allows you to take part in Phillip Island's many incredible experiences.
-A great must do activity is the Penguin Parade.
-Situate yourself at Summerland Beach and you'll be able to watch the world’s smallest penguins returning ashore after a day’s fishing.
+A great must-do activity is the Penguin Parade.
+Situate yourself at Summerland Beach and you'll be able to watch the world’s smallest penguins returning ashore after a day of fishing.
 The island also hosts major motor racing events every year, including the Australian Motorcycle Grand Prix, World Superbike Championship and the V8 Supercar Series.

 While you're there, be sure to get up close and personal with koalas at the Koala Conservation Centre or experience how early Australian settlers lived with a tour around the beautiful grounds of Churchill Island Heritage Farm.

 "(I love Cape Schanck) for its raw and rugged coastline, paired with some of the most incredible bush walks you'll ever experience." – Chris Hemsworth